survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 T> If you want to do something serious, you should point to your plugin through *package.json*.

-You need to alter our project configuration to make it find the plugin and the rule within.
+You need to alter the project configuration to make it find the plugin and the rule within.

 **.eslintrc**